Architecture portfolio has become the norm among design graduates as well as professionals looking for a better job.

 Run your portfolio through a grammar and spelling checker before submitting it.
 Also, maintain a uniform font throughout the portfolio as that looks more professional and polished.

-Keep in mind that you’re better off presenting a low-key project in minute detail than a large-scale one, where you had a very limited role.
+Keep in mind that you’re better off presenting a low-key project in minute detail than a large-scale one, where you have a very limited role.

 So, make sure that your portfolio gives a clear message about your professional attitude and readiness to meet creative challenges.